9beach/should/README.md

 {
         int ret0, ret1;

-        /* as a example, we gonna make two test suites */ should_suite_t *s0;
+        /* we will make two test suites. */ should_suite_t *s0;
         should_suite_t *s1;